Thado Minsaw: Defense of Tenasserim

 The crown prince was called on to service again in 1792 when the Siamese again invaded Tenasserim, the coastal region directly west of Bangkok.
 The Siamese forces, which also invaded the region in 1787, successfully captured Tavoy (Dawei) this time in March 1792, and laid siege to Mergui (Myeik).
 Thado Minsaw as commander-in-chief of a 10,000 strong force first marched down to Burmese held Martaban (Mottama) at the north of Tenasserim coast as his forward base.
 By December 1792, Thado Minsaw was able to drive out the Siamese from Tavoy and relieved Mergui which the Burmese governor had successfully held.
 Thado Minsaw left a portion of troops to guard the southeastern frontier.

 Theater

 The crown prince was also instrumental in revitalizing Burmese theater.
 In the 1780s, he brought together a circle of innovative young artists in his private court, including Maung Sa, the future Myawaddy Mingyi U Sa.
 In 1789, a Royal Commission consisted of princes and ministers was charged with translating Siamese and Javanese dramas from Thai to Burmese.
 With the help of Siamese artists captured from Ayutthaya in 1767, the commission adapted two important epics from Thai to Burmese: the Siamese Ramayana and the Enao, the Siamese version of Javanese Panji tales into Burmese Yama Zatdaw and Enaung Zatdaw.

 Death

-Crown Prince Thado Minsaw died at Amarapura at age 45 on 9 April 1808.
+Crown Prince Thado Minsaw died on 29 March 1809.
 He had 22 queens, 32 sons and 26 daughters.
 Although he was not to be king, the crown prince was father of two future kings, Bagyidaw and Tharrawaddy.
 The rest of Konbaung kings traced lineage to him.